 GIS software has been empowering the electric utility industry for decades.
 It provides a robust framework for asset and workforce management as well as tools for planning and analysis.
 Today, the landscape is filled with desktop solutions like those from ESRI, open-source software like QGIS, but also a host of online GIS solutions.

-In this article, we’ll give you an overview of the uses of GIS for electric utilities and provide a real-life example.
+In this article, we’ll give you an overview of the uses of GIS for electric utilities and provide a real-life example from an electricity distribution company.
 Also, we’ll show you how to use GIS Cloud, our own solution for field operations and workforce collaboration in electric utilities.

 Table of contents:

 Using GIS in Electric Utilities

 You could say that a geographic information system is essential for electric utility companies.
 It provides the foundational layer of technology for effective asset management as well as regulatory compliance.
 Companies use GIS for multiple purposes, from managing field operations to performing spatial analysis.
 Let’s dive in and learn how to utilize GIS and especially online GIS apps in electric utilities.

 Asset Inventory and Infrastructure Insights

 It’s crucial to have an accurate asset inventory with electric poles, transformers, cable lines, substations and other electric utility assets properly mapped.
 GIS allows you to manage the asset data a lot easier and enables you to take insight from the infrastructure.